 While both the Rain Bird and Rachio offer support for a rain sensor, you have many more options with the Rachio.
 With devices like the Hunter Rain-Clik Wireless Rain Sensor, RAIN BIRD WR2 Wireless Rain Sensor, and Orbit Wireless Rain Sensor (just to name a few!) you really have a large amount of choice when deciding the type of technology you want to include when monitoring your lawn.

 The Rain Bird supports a single sensor model that can automatically turn the timer off when it rains, but this limited support really holds it back when compared to the Rachio.

-With the Rachio, your system will continue to run as normal, but you won’t be able to alter the programming until your WiFi connection comes back up.
-The device will maintain the last schedule received from the cloud, and will continue operating as designed until it receives updated information once the internet connection is restored.
+With the Rachio, your system will continue to run as normal after the outage, however you won’t be able to alter the programming until your WiFi connection comes back up.
+The device will maintain the last schedule received from the cloud and will continue operating as designed until it receives updated information once the internet connection is restored.

-The Rain Bird actually pulls ahead in this case, as it uses 2x AAA batteries as a backup.
-This means that your sprinkler system will continue to run as intended even if you face a power outage; just keep in mind that the smart weather prediction won’t really kick in if you’re not online!
+The Rain Bird, on the other hand, uses 2x AAA batteries as a backup.
+This means that your sprinkler system will continue to run as intended once power resumes saving your pre-set programs.

 Difference #4: Wireless Flow Meter – One of the advantages that Rachio has over the Rain Bird is its support for a wireless flow meter.
 We talked a bit about how Rachio has wider support when it comes to sensors, but their flow meter is another area in which the brand really goes above and beyond when compared to competitors.